mnrzrad/mnrzrad.github.io/content/publication/Karimi-2025/index.md

 ---
-title: COVID-19 Vaccination and Cardiovascular Events: A Systematic Review and Bayesian Multivariate Meta-Analysis of Preventive Benefits and Risks
+title: "COVID-19 Vaccination and Cardiovascular Events: A Systematic Review and Bayesian Multivariate Meta-Analysis of Preventive Benefits and Risks"

 # Authors
 # A YAML list of author names